IloveNooodles/Mobilita/README.md

 # Mobilita

 Tugas Besar Alstrukdat IF2110

 With the COVID-19 pandemic, Mobita's parents' business has decreased income.
 After the PPKM was eased, Mobita wanted to help his parents earn a living as a courier.
 Your job is to help Mobita developed an app that would help him track orders, navigate maps, pick up and unload goods.

 Mobilita is CLI (Command Line Interface) Game that we made using c language.
 This game includes a lot of data structure and also Abstract Data Types that we made ourself.
 Some of them are Stack, Queue, Linked list, and many more.
 The purpose of the game is to deliver all of the item in TODO list and get the fastest time and also lot of money.

 ## Setup

-If you're in windows based, install GNU Compiler (GCC) and set the PATH (Because UNIX already have the gcc installed by the first place).
+- If you're in windows based, install GNU Compiler (GCC) and set the PATH (Because UNIX already have the gcc installed by the first place).
+- If you're in UNIX based just follow the Usage instruction.

 ## Usage

 1. Clone this repository
 2. If you want to edit the configuration file, it is inside `config/config.txt`
 3. Execute `run.bat` if you're in windows
 4. If you're in UNIX based OS, Execute `run.sh`

 ## Features Done

 - Main menu
 - Time mechanism
 - Ordered List